HomePricing & costs › Leadership & Team

 The Masterestaurant method wins for multi-unit restaurant groups: it ties emotional salary to real financial indicators — turnover rate, average ticket, absenteeism — and turns non-monetary benefits into a measurable profitability lever.
 The traditional approach works in small single-unit operations where the owner has daily contact with every server, but breaks down the moment the team exceeds 15 people or the owner steps off the floor.

-Annual waiter turnover in Latin America exceeds 80% in operations with no structured emotional salary program, according to 2025 restaurant federation data.
-Each exit costs between 1.5 and 2.5 monthly salaries in recruiting, training, and lost productivity during the replacement's first 60 days on the job.
+Eighty percent: that is annual waiter turnover across Latin America wherever there is no structured emotional salary program, per 2025 restaurant federation data.
+And the PRICE of each exit is not symbolic; it runs 1.5 to 2.5 monthly salaries in recruiting, training, and the productivity a replacement loses during the first 60 days on the job.

-Diego F. Parra and the Masterestaurant team have documented this pattern across more than 80 restaurant groups: operations that implement emotional salary with tracking metrics retain 74% of their staff through year one, versus 41% for those relying only on monetary incentives or unstructured verbal motivation.
+We have tracked this pattern across more than 80 restaurant groups: when emotional salary gets MEASURED with tracking metrics, staff retention through year one reaches 74%; when the program leans only on monetary incentives or unstructured verbal motivation, it drops to 41%.

 What does it actually cost to have no emotional salary program?